C6 Bank MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Show' and the specific resource 'current MCP platform and adapter versions', making the tool's purpose unambiguous.
-It distinguishes itself from sibling tools which focus on banking or authentication.
+Description clearly states the verb 'Show' and the resource 'current MCP platform and adapter versions'.
+This is specific and distinct from all sibling tools, which focus on authentication, OpenFinance operations, or bug reporting.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.